 In Store vs. Online

-This post primarily focuses on shopping in a physical consignment store, but I do want to briefly mention the option of online shopping (I may do a post in the future with more in-depth tips for consignment shopping online if y’all are interested!).
+This post primarily focuses on shopping in a physical consignment store, but I do want to briefly mention the option of online shopping.
 If you prefer not to leave your house to go shopping, you can shop consignment online through apps/websites like Poshmark, eBay, and ThredUp.
 You will have access to closets all over the United States, so chances are high that you’ll find exactly what you’re looking for!
 The only downside is that you can’t try on the item before purchasing, and returns may or may not be an option depending on what site you are using.
+Check out my full blog post with tips for online consignment shopping HERE.

 Consignment shopping in a store comes with the benefit of being able to try on and examine the clothes in person prior to purchasing.
 This can be especially important for items like jeans that need to fit much more precisely than items like t-shirts.
 The downside to shopping in a store is that the selection is more limited than online, and you can’t necessarily shop at 2:00 AM when you suddenly realize you could use a new pair of heels.